PEAR: Equal Area Weather Forecasting on the Sphere: PEAR: Pangu Equal Area

 The global volumetric weather state is discretized on the HEALPix grid along the surface, and into 13 discrete levels in the vertical direction.
 Following prior work~\cite{bi2023}, we represent the total weather state as a combination of 4 surface variables (wind speed along the surface, temperature and mean sea level pressure), and 5 upper variables (wind speed along the sphere, temperature, specific humidity and geopotential) at 13 discrete vertical levels.
 PEAR thus takes two input tensors, the surface and upper variables discretized on the spherical surface and the spherical shell correspondingly.
 Since the HEALPix grid covers the sphere with a 1d index structure, the model input tensors have shape $(12 n_{\mathrm{side}}^2, 4)$ and $(12 n_{\mathrm{side}}^2, 13, 5)$.

 The architecture is constructed using a combination of 5 main layer types: patch embedding, windowed attention with alternating shifting, downsampling, upsampling and patch recovery.
-See Figure \ref{fig:arch} for a schematic overview of the architecture, and Appendix \ref{appendix} Table \ref{tab:arch} for details on the layer parameters.
+See Figure \ref{fig:arch} for a schematic overview of the architecture, and Table \ref{tab:arch} in the appendix for details on the layer parameters.